dafyddstephenson/ConTraPTION/README.md

 ### Running the TAM:
 **Initial tracer distribution**:

-The provided file `PT_init.nc` is a plain text document describing the structure of the input NetCDF file for the model.
+The provided file `PT_init.py` is a Python script for generating initial passive tracer distributions and saving them to the netCDF file `PT_init.nc`, which the template namelist points to.

 In the tangent-linear model, concentrations in `PT_init.nc` are propagated forward.
 In the adjoint model, the concentrations in `PT_init.nc` are automatically multiplied by the local domain volume to produce the volumetric cost function when the model is run backward.